Haxxnet/Compose-Examples/examples/arr-suite/README.md

 https://www.youtube.com/watch?v=LD8-Qr3B2-o

 **Note**:  As all arr containers live within the same Docker network, you can easily reference container names instead of IPs.
-Docker will resolve the container names automatically to the current docker containers IP.
-No need for port mappings or defining your Docker servers IP address.
+Docker will resolve the container names automatically to the current docker containers' IP.
+No need for port mappings or defining your Docker server's IP address.
 Use Docker networks!

 ![image](https://github.com/Haxxnet/Compose-Examples/assets/21357789/8915f9f3-081f-41d2-9c5e-bdf9553e09c2)